 IMPORTANT: Spoken promises are difficult to enforce.
 Ask the dealer to put all promises in writing.
 Keep this form.

-VEHICLE M KANTIES FOR MODEL THIS VEHIC YEAR LE: VEHICLE DENTFICATION NUMBER (VIN
+VEHICLE M KANTIES FOR MODEL THIS VEHIC YEAR VEHICLE DENTIFICATION NUMBER (VIN

-WARRANTY Y REPAIRS AFTER SALE.
+WARRANTY YREPAIRS AFTER SALE.

-DEALE ER WA RRANT (
+DEALE ER WA RRANT Υ

-FULL WARRANTY.
-JLL WARRANTY.
+FULL WARRANTY

-LIMITED WARRANTY.
-The dealer will pay% of the labor and% of the parts for the covered systems that fall during the warranty period.
-Ask the dealer for a copy of the warranty, and for any documents that explain warranty coverage, exclusions, and the dealer's repair obligations.
-Implied warranties under your state's laws may give you additional rights.
+that fail during the explain warranty co warranty period.
+A sk the dealer for a copy s, and the dealer's repair and% of the parts for the covered systems of the warranty, and for any documents that obligations.
+Implied warranties under your

-SYSTE IS COVERED: DURATIO N:
+SYSTE IS COVERED: DURATIO on:

-NON-E EALER WARF RANTIES FOR R THIS VEHICLE :
+NON-E EALER WAR RANTIES FO R THIS VEHICLE :

 UFACTURER'S WA PPLIES.
-The manufactu rer's original warranty has not expired on some
+The manufactu arer's original warranty has not expired on some

-UFACTURER'S US RANTY APPLIES.
+UFACTURER'S US RRANTY APPLIES.

-ER USED VEHICLE WARRANTY APP LIES.
+ED LIDED VELLOU WARRANTY APE DIES

-☐ OTH
+- □ отн ER USED VEHICLE